communitiesuk/funding-service-design-utils/README.md

 NOTE: These values (and keys) need to be shared/common across all microservices that use each common authenticator host.
 If any of the environment *keys* for each of these attributes needs to be modified these can be reconfigured in fsd_utils/authentication/config.py.

 To generate new keys, you use the following commands:
+(Note: be aware of where your keys get created, when setting these keys as envvars in cf you'll need to be in the directory where you created them).
 ```bash
 openssl genrsa -out private_key.pem 2048
 openssl rsa -pubout -in private_key.pem -out public_key.pem